June’s Creation Club

 We met at the local cemetery.
 Cemeteries are wonderful for nature study!
 Typically, they have a huge variety of trees, shrubs, fungi, weathering and even critters to be found.
 With tweezers and baggies in hand, the kids’ first job was to go on a Tweezer Trek.
 Basically, they were asked to collect anything and everything nature related that they could pick up with tweezers.
 We had a show-n-tell time and studied a few things under the magnifying glasses.

 The next activity was to dissect flowers.
 Thanks to a couple local nurseries, we had an abundance of flowers to use.
-Apologia’s Exploring Creation with Botany has a wonderful flower dissection tutorial that we went through.
-Before digging in, though, we read The Reason For a Flower and labeled a flower diagram.
-As you can see, our little botanists were very serious about their dissection and recording what they had found.
+Apologia’s Exploring Creation With Botanyhas a wonderful flower dissection tutorial that we went through.
+Before digging in, though, we read The Reason for a Flower (Ruth Heller’s World of Nature)

 Here are a few great sites to go along with flower dissection…